 Loan Details:

-- Requires business operation of at least a year
+Requires a business operation of at least a year

-- Term lengths range two to five years
+Term lengths range from two to five years

 Best for Startups: Fundbox